Raquel Rocks As a Cave Girl or a Space Girl

 Raquel starred in both "The Three Musketeers" (11-Dec-1973) and sequel "The Four Musketeers" (25-Dec-1974) as Constance.

-Her most notorious role was in Myra Breckinridge (24-Jun-1970).
-It is difficult to explain her role, but it involved her wearing a stars and stripe one-piece, so it's all good.
+Raquel's most notorious role was in Myra Breckinridge (24-Jun-1970).
+It is difficult to explain her role in that film, which involved some... unique characters.
+Myra Breckinridge put Raquel into a stars and stripe one-piece swimming suit, though, so it's all good.

-She was married to Richard Palmer, a restaurateur, on 17-Jul-1999.
+Raquel was married to Richard Palmer, a restaurateur, on 17-Jul-1999.
 It's unclear where that marriage stands, but they aren't together any longer.
+Some sources say they divorced in 2008.

 Raquel gets married a lot.

 Raquel Welch is the classic Hollywood sexpot.
-Look it up, there's her picture.
+Look the word up in the dictionary, there's her picture.

-Raquel did not come by her very fine dancing by accident.
+Raquel, as noted, is an outstanding dancer.
+She did not come by her skills by accident.
 She studied ballet for ten years.
 The ironic thing is that dancing is perhaps her greatest trained skill, and yet she very rarely did it in films.

 |I highly doubt that girls in the Olde West actually dressed like that.|